 Text Message

-The Text Message output in ArcGIS Velocity allows you to send a text message using an externally accessible SMTP server.
+Use the Text Message output in ArcGIS Velocity to send a text message through an externally accessible SMTP server.
 You can configure the subject and message body of the text message to use attribute values.
-A text message is sent for each output feature sent to the output.
+The output sends one text message for each feature it receives.

 Examples